 Alberto Carvalho became Superintendent of the nation’s fourth largest school system in September 2008.
-He is a nationally recognized expert on school reform and finance who successfully transformed his district’s business operations and financial systems with the implementation of a streamlined Strategic Framework, aligning resources to classroom priorities resulting in dramatic increases in reserves, bond ratings and student achievement.
-M-DCPS is now widely considered the nation’s highest-performing urban school system winning the coveted 2012 Broad Prize for Urban Education.
-On November 6, 2012, following four years of extraordinary District performance, Miami-Dade confirmed its faith in their public schools and their Superintendent by passing a $1.2 Billion Bond Referendum for school construction.
+He is a nationally recognized expert on school reform and finance who successfully transformed his district’s business operations and financial systems with the implementation of a streamlined Strategic Framework focused on a singular goal of student achievement.
+Miami-Dade County Public Schools is now widely considered the nation’s highest-performing urban school system, and was named as the 2014 College Board Advanced Placement Equity and Excellence District of the Year as well as the 2012 winner of the Broad Prize for Urban Education.
+On November 6, 2012, following four years of extraordinary District performance, Miami-Dade County voters confirmed their faith in their public schools and their Superintendent by passing a $1.2 Billion Bond Referendum for school construction.